It is less a matter of what you have to deal with but how you deal with it.

 Likewise Religions have their rulebooks to direct their members in proscribed ways of conduct and in some societies they can be seen to overrule secular law.

-Politics mixes the above and brings in the rules of commerce to manage us nationally and globally.
+Politics mixes the above and also brings in rules for commerce to manage us nationally and globally.

 Together, Culture, Law, Religion and Politics are meant to make for a better society, both for the collective and the individual.
 Our choices are directed and limited by our societies and religions.
 We are made to conform through the manipulative principle of reward and punishment, which we experience from the cradle to the grave.

 A rule can come into direct conflict with what our individual body, mind and emotions tell us.
 Although a rule can be beneficial, it can also be wrong and damaging.
-Throughout life we enjoy the benefits of the rules, struggle with the rules, submit or rebel against them.
+Throughout life we enjoy the benefits of the rules, struggle with the rules, suffer from the rules, submit or rebel against them.

-Rules of Culture and Law are men made.
+Rules of Culture and Law which are men made.

-Religious rules are God given and interpreted by men.
+Religious rules which are considered God given and interpreted by men.

 Now let’s consider an additional way to inform and guide our conduct: